Christopher Williams, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 Stat 519 Multivariate Analysis (3 cr)

 The multivariate normal, Hotelling's T2, multivariate general linear model, discriminant analysis, covariance matrix tests, canonical correlation, and principle component analysis.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 Prereq: Stat 431